 This shows the correct orientation of the electrical and fuel-in lines.
+As well as the fuel shutoff valve.

 SMOKE TUBE MOUNTING

 Locate the smoke tube as shown.
 It may be necessary to hand bend the tube to get it into the tailpipe.
 Sight from the rear to see that the tube favors the right side of the tailpipe.